China's 'Silk Road' push stirs resentment and protest in Sri Lanka

 The agreement was welcome relief for the island nation of 20 million people.
 As they try to reduce the country's debts, officials in Colombo see China's plans to include Sri Lanka on its "One Belt, One Road" initiative as an economic lifeline.

-China has spent almost US$2 billion (£1.7 billion) so far on Hambantota and a new airport and wants to spend much more.
+China has spent almost US$2 billion so far on Hambantota and a new airport and wants to spend much more.

 But Beijing now faces a new and unpredictable challenge to its presence in Sri Lanka and broader Silk Road project.